 Favorite Fictional Dads

-When it comes to fictional fathers, some of our favorite characters wouldn’t be who they are without the guidance, wisdom, example, and tough love of their father’s leadership.
+When it comes to storytelling, some of our favorite characters wouldn’t be who they are without the guidance, wisdom, example, and tough love of their father’s leadership.

-And so, as has become my tradition, this Father’s Day, I wanted to pay tribute to dads around the world by looking at some of my Favorite Fictional Dads and why we love them.
+And so, as has become a tradition on my blog, this Father’s Day, I wanted to pay tribute to dads around the world by looking at some of my Favorite Fictional Dads and why we love them.

 10. Mufasa – The Lion King

-Mufasa is one of the most beloved dads in film history, but he might not have even made this list had it not been for the voice talents of James Earl James, who struck such a perfect balance of tenderness and power in the role of the confident and commanding king of Pride Rock.
+Mufasa is one of the most beloved dads in film history, but he might not have even made this list had it not been for the voice talents of James Earl James, who struck such a perfect balance of tenderness and authority in the role of the confident and commanding king of Pride Rock.
 In a lot of ways, Mufasa represents so much of what boys growing up see in their dads.
-He is strong, authoritative, respected, and even a little frightening at times.
-Simba, however, like most of us, just wants to be as strong and brave as him and live up to his father’s expectations.
+He is strong, wise, respected, and even a little frightening at times.
+Simba, however, like most of us, just wants to be as strong and brave as his father and live up to his expectations.

 9. Henry Jones Sr. – Indiana Jones and the Last Crusade

 The Last Crusade is a story of a father and son learning to understand and respect each other for who they are.
-It’s this humorous and heartfelt relationship between Indiana Jones and his father that makes The Last Crusade a cinematic treasure that belongs in more than a museum!
+It’s this humorous and heartfelt relationship between Indiana Jones and his father that makes The Last Crusade a cinematic treasure and one of the best in the franchise.

 8. Ned Stark – Game of Thrones